ortariot/MII-IV-S-control-module/README.md

 5. send response when receiving a frame `EF`

 ### Start the scanning process without feedback

+for testing without encoder required to be enabled debug mode with the command `DE` For disabled debug mode use command `DD`

 1. set period for pulse generator `ET 1 200`
 2. set start position  `EN 1 100`